Online Master's in Biomedical Engineering @ Case.edu

 Employer Relations

-The Case Biomedical Engineering Program has developed a strong connection with employers.
-These efforts include the development of a BME Advisory Board, placement of students in co-op, internship, and full-time positions, and sponsored research, collaborations, and translation.
-To connect with departmental faculty or schedule campus visits, contact:
+The Case Western Reserve University biomedical engineering program has developed a strong connection with employers.
+These efforts include the development of a BME Advisory Board; placement of students in co-op, internship, and full-time positions; and sponsored research, collaborations and translation.

 Department of Biomedical Engineering